Affordable Housing and Construction

 Begin building capacities to manage dwellings on behalf of owners on municipal level and introduce compulsory renting of empty dwellings in high-demand zones similar to the UKs empty dwelling management order.

-Introduce a preemptive purchase right in case of sales or inheritances in high-demand zones.
+Introduce a preemptive purchase right in case of sales to institutional investors in high-demand zones.
 While reverting to pre-independence public housing like in Vienna is out of the question, a certain public social housing stock to exert downward pressure on rents is desirable to lower rent levels and should be constructed.

 Ensure that large parts of the population qualify for social housing similar to Vienna to ensure organic economic diversity in housing.